 - Testing for potential allergens such as N-nitrosamines, azo dyes, aromatic amines, PCP

 Food contact gloves

-Plasticisers and other substances may migrate into food, deteriorating its quality.
-Migration testing in accordance with EN 1186 uses different food simulants.
+- EN 1186; we offer migration testing in accordance with EN 1186 for different food simulants.
 Overall migration may be determined, as well as migration of specific substances.

 Degradation of gloves

-A glove may be free of leaks but still allow passage of substances into glove.
-Normally this is restricted to smaller organic molecules, if not e.g. a solvent is performing as carrier for larger molecules by chemical degradation of the membrane.
+A glove may be free of leaks but still allow passage of substances to the inside.
+Whilst this is normally restricted to smaller organic molecules, a solvent may act as a carrier for larger molecules by chemical degradation of the membrane.
 Identifying the right glove for a specific purpose is not straight forward and the deficiency of a glove is not always evident.